peterhuene/azure-functions-rs/examples/blob/README.md

 ## Invoke the `print_blob` function

-To invoke the `print_blob` function, upload a file containing the string `hello world` to blob container named `test` for the Azure Storage account that was used for the `$CONNECTION_STRING` variable above.
+To invoke the `print_blob` function, upload a file containing the string `hello world` to a blob container named `test` for the Azure Storage account that was used for the `$CONNECTION_STRING` variable above.

 With any luck, you should see the following output from the Azure Functions Host: